sing-group/seda/seda-docs/source/introduction.rst

 .. figure:: images/introduction/1.png
    :align: center

 According to the FASTA format, each file may contain one or more sequences.
-Each sequence is composed by a header line which begins with ‘>’ and one or more lines containing the sequence nucleotides or amino acids represented using single-letter codes.
+Each sequence is composed by a header line which begins with ‘>’ and one or more lines containing the nucleotide or amino acid sequences represented using single-letter codes.
 The header of a sequence typically should give a name (unique identifier) for the sequence, and may also contain additional information (called description).
 The description is separated by a blank space from the sequence name/identifier.
-The following examples shows a sequence in FASTA format.
+The following example shows a sequence in FASTA format.

 .. code-block:: console